 48 Name of the lot: DURAZNO PRISCO

 Title number: 165109

 Titleholder CMDC

 Type of concession: Mining Concession See note 1

 Surface (hectares): 43.7524 Has.
-Guanajuato, Guanajuato

-Municipality:
+Municipality: Guanajuato, Guanajuato

-Life of the concession: From August 23, 1979 through August 22, 2029
+Life of the concession: From August 23, 1979 through A August 22, 2029

 Registration data of

 the concession at RPM: Book: Mining Concessions

 Volume: 218

 Page: 88

 Number: 349

-Mining duties (surface taxes): Based on the information provided by CMDC, we are of the opinion as of the date of this report, this concession is in good standing regative payment of the corresponding mining duties.
-Regarding the information provided by CMDC, DGM has not issue official communication requesting the payment of any outstanding reductive derived from this concession.
+Mining duties (surface taxes): as of the date of this report, this concession is in good standing regarding the payment of the corresponding mining duties.
+Regarding the information provided by CMDC, DGM has not issued a official communication requesting the payment of any outstanding mining duties derived from this concession.
 See Note 2.

-Proof of Assessment Works: Based on the information provided by CMDC, we are of the opinion that, as of the date of this report, this concession is in good standing regarding the filing of the Assessment Works Reports.
-See Note 3.
+Proof of Assessment Works:

-Liens, encumbrances, burdens or contracts in effect, registered with the Public Registry of Mining (RPM): There are no liens, encumbra registered or in process to be reg nces, burdens or contracts in effect, jistered at RPM.
+nces, burdens or contracts in effect, gistered at RPM.

 49 Name of the lot: EDELMIRA II

 Title number: 165245

 Titleholder CMDC

 Type of concession: Mining Concession See note 1

 Surface (hectares): 135.2726 Has.

 Municipality: Guanajuato, Guanajuato

-Life of the concession: From September 14, 1979 through September 13, 2029
+Life of the concession: From September 14, 1979 throug gh September 13, 2029

 Registration data of

 the concession at RPM: Book: Mining Concessions

 Volume: 217

 Page: 107

 Number: 425

-Mining duties (surface taxes): as of the date of this report, this concession is in good standing regarding the payment of the corresponding mining duties.Regarding the information provided by CMDC, DGM has not issued any official communication requesting the payment of any outstanding mining duties derived from this concession.
-See Note 2.AssessmentBased on the information provided by CMDC, we are of the opinion that, as of the date of this report, this concession is in good standing regarding the filing of the Assessment Works Reports.
-See Note 3.ncumbrances, or contracts in gistered with c Registry ofThere are no liens, encumbrances, burdens or contracts in effect, registered at RPM.
+Mining duties (surface taxes): as of the date of this report, this concession is in good standing regarding the payment of the corresponding mining duties.
+Regarding the information provided by CMDC, DGM has not issued an official communication requesting the payment of any outstanding mining duties derived from this concession.
+See Note 2. ment Based on the information provided by CMDC, we are of the opinion that as of the date of this report, this concession is in good standing regarding the filing of the Assessment Works Reports.
+See Note 3.
+There are no liens, encumbrances, burdens or contracts in effective registered or in process to be registered at RPM.

 Proof of Assessment Works:

 Liens, encumbrances, burdens or contracts in effect, registered with the Public Registry of Mining (RPM):